-- (a) inspect the premises; - (b) open any container, filing cabinet, or storage facility, that is on the premises; - (c) request a person on the premises to provide documents or records to the officer; - (d) inspect any documents or records on the premises; - (e) take copies of, or request a person on the premises to make copies of, any documents or records that are on the premises or provided to the officer. - (2) An authorised officer who enters premises under section 26(1) may request - (a) any employee of the funded provider, if any, in respect of the premises and any person who is receiving a grant under section 14(1)(c); or - (b) any person with disability, or other person, who is on the premises - to answer questions in relation to the provision of specialist disability services or other goods or services to which the grant relates, or the carrying out of research or development, by the provider.
+Part 4 - Monitoring of Grants (a ) inspect the premises; (b ) open any container, filing cabinet, or storage facility, that is on the premises; (c ) request a person on the premises to provide documents or records to the officer; (d ) inspect any documents or records on the premises; (e ) take copies of, or request a person on the premises to make copies of, any documents or records that are on the premises or provided to the officer.
+An authorised officer who enters premises under section 26(1) may request - (a ) any employee of the funded provider, if any, in respect of the premises and any person who is receiving a grant under section 14(1)(c); or (b ) any person with disability, or other person, who is on the premises - of sj serv carr nswer questions in relation to the provision becialist disability services or other goods or ices to which the grant relates, or the ying out of research or development, by the ider.
+(3) A ne erson with disability who is requested under